Technical SEO

-In SEO, redirects are a way to send website visitors and search engines from one URL to another.
+A redirect is an important aspect of any website that involves sending website visitors and search engines from one URL to another.

 Why do we use redirects?

-To keep the content accessible during structural changes
+To keep the content accessible

 To consolidate content

-Furthermore, redirects can be used to fix errors, such as broken links, misspelt URLs, or outdated content.
+Redirects are also used to fix errors, such as broken links, misspelt URLs, or outdated content.

 To delete a page

-Moving your website to a new domain
+Moving the website to a new domain

-Performing maintenance on a webpage
+Performing maintenance

-Migrating your site from HTTP to HTTPS
+Migration from HTTP to HTTPS

 Types of redirects